Brain Injury Statistics

 - The cost of traumatic brain injury in the United States is estimated to be $56.3 billion annually.

-- Brain injury is the leading cause of death and disability among children and young adults.
+- Brain injury is a leading cause of death and disability among children and young adults.

 Who is at highest risk for TBI?